 Professor Altman has published or edited two-dozen books and over 150 articles in scholarly finance, accounting and economic journals.
 He has been inducted into the Fixed Income Analysts Society Hall of Fame, served as President of the Financial Management Association, was an FMA Fellow, and was amongst the inaugural inductees into the Turnaround Management Association Hall of Fame.
 He received his MBA and Ph.D. in Finance from the University of California, Los Angeles.

 The Golub Capital Altman Index is provided as an indicator only, and does not constitute investment advice or the offer to sell or a solicitation to buy any security.
-Some of these statements constitute forward-looking statements, which may be predictions about future events, future performance, or future financial conditions.
-Some of these statements reflect opinions based upon the data presented in the index, and these opinions maybe incorrect.
+Some of these statements may constitute forward-looking statements, which can include predictions about future events, future performance, or future financial conditions.
+Some of these statements reflect opinions based upon the data presented in the Index and these opinions may change.
 Actual results could vary materially from those implied or expressed in such forward-looking statements for any reason.
 The Golub Capital Altman Index has been created on the basis of information provided by third-party sources that are believed to be reliable, but the information has not been verified independently by Golub Capital.
 Golub Capital makes no warranty or representation as to the accuracy or completeness of such third-party information.